mrjosh/helm-ls/README.md

 ### yaml-language-server config

 - **Enable yaml-language-server**: Toggle support of this feature.
+- **EnabledForFilesGlob**: A glob pattern defining for which files yaml-language-server should be enabled.
 - **Path to yaml-language-server**: Specify the executable location.
 - **Diagnostics Settings**: